|Fog signal house with a large sound deflector was installed in 1901 to reduce disturbance to neighbors.|

-The keeper’s duplex stands seventy-three feet west of the tower and had seven rooms in each of its two apartments.
-The head keeper resided in the south side of the duplex, while the first assistant was given four rooms in the other side, and the second assistant the remaining three rooms.
+The keeper’s duplex stands seventy-three feet west of the tower and has seven rooms in each of its two apartments.
+The head keeper resided on the south side of the duplex, while the first assistant was given four rooms on the other side, and the second assistant had the remaining three rooms.
 The station originally had just one assistant, but a second was added in 1880 to help with the extra workload caused by the new fog signal.

 In 1934, the station was electrified, and the fog signal was discontinued.
 These actions allowed the light to be operated by a photoelectric cell, and the last keeper left the station in 1935.
 With the help of its Congressmen, the City of Evanston acquired the station in 1935 and the tower itself in 1945.
 The North East Park District, now known as the Lighthouse Park District, manages the site.

 Grosse Pointe’s light was discontinued in 1941 when lighted buoys were anchored seven miles offshore.
 The tower’s Fresnel lens was reactivated in February of 1946 and now serves as a private aid to navigation, showing a group of two flashes every fifteen seconds.
 During World War II, the lighthouse was used by two physicists from nearby Northwestern University to conduct experiments on photocells for detecting infrared light.
-Prototypes of these devices were used in advanced radar detection systems to monitor the movements of enemy aircraft.
+Prototypes of these devices were used in advanced radar detection systems to monitor enemy aircraft movements.